Public Inquiry on the future of the Whitechapel Bell Foundry

 - The 14, 15 and 16 October were for Re-Form Heritage and their team to put forward evidence for their alternative approach to bring about a viable future for the site as a working bell foundry.
 Re-Form Heritage and the Factum Foundation along with their planning consultants Lichfields and their expert heritage advisor Dr Nigel Barker-Mills, explained how the site could be owned and occupied.

-- After a break the inquiry will reconvene on the 27 October for the public to be given the opportunity to read out their submitted statements and/or to address the Inspector.
+- After a break the inquiry reconvened on the 27 October for the public to be given the opportunity to read out their submitted statements and/or to address the Inspector.

-- The 28 October will be for closing speeches by the respective QCs, with a formal decision on the planning application anticipated to be made in 2021.
+- The 28 October was be for closing speeches by the respective QCs, with a formal decision on the planning application anticipated to be made in 2021.

 Read all the documentation relating to the inquiry on the Tower Hamlet Council’s website here.
 Documents will remain accessible until the outcome of the inquiry is published.